Tyson Foods launches program to offer team members and families free immigration legal services

 “We’re proud to be able to support our team members and their families with the help of Arkansas Immigrant Defense,” said Debra Vernon, senior director, corporate social responsibility, Tyson Foods.

-The goal of AID is to empower the foreign-born population of Arkansas and the region to access the benefits of obtaining lawful permanent immigration status.
+AID's goal is to empower the foreign-born population of Arkansas and the region to access the benefits of obtaining lawful permanent immigration status.
 AID’s commitment to immigrants and refugees is consistent with Tysons Foods’ idea of giving back to the communities in which it thrives.